MJoergen/nexys4ddr/mandelbrot/README.md

 TODO: The DSP contains an adder (as well as the multiplier).
 Perhaps it is possible to use this built-in adder and thereby save logic reources.
 This may perhaps improve the timing slightly.
-However, overflow detection needs to be updated then.
+However, overflow detection needs to be rewritten then.

 ## Columns
-The picture is sliced into vertical colums, and each column is calculated in its entirety, see the file src/column.vhd.
+The final picture is sliced into vertical colums, and each column is calculated in its entirety, see the file src/column.vhd.

 The inputs to this block are:
 ```